-- an honours program in chemistry, leading to a BSc (honours) degree - a major in chemistry, leading to a BSc degree - a concentration - a minor.

-Chemistry plays an integral role in the professional preparation of the science student.
-Chemistry plays a crucial role in the professional preparation of the science student.
+- an honours program in chemistry, leading to a BSc (honours) degree - a major in chemistry, leading to a BSc degree - a concentration - a minor Chemistry plays an integral role in the professional preparation of the science student.
 Graduates of our chemistry program have found career opportunities in chemical, medical, environmental, agricultural, educational, management, and technology or biotechnology enterprises.
 A chemistry degree provides a basic foundation that can be widely applied to careers in many walks of life.
 The chemistry student may choose one of a few programs that are tailored toward their interests and goals.
 The general program provides a versatile and solid chemistry background for many paths a graduate may choose in the future.
 The honours program and the program for graduate school preparation enable a student to continue to an advanced research degree.
-The chemistry - life sciences emphasis provides a strong chemistry-focused context for future paths in the life sciences, medical, or other preprofessional programs.
+The chemistry - life sciences program provides a strong chemistry-focused context for future paths in the life sciences, medical, or other pre-professional programs.
 Students may wish to supplement their program with business courses.
 Within the individual chemistry courses, there is ample opportunity for breadth of preparation in theory and practice.
 Following the introduction of general principles and laboratory skills, courses are provided in analytical, organic, physical, and inorganic chemistry as well as biochemistry.
-Fourth year students may do independent projects in chemical problems encountered in testing, research, and development.
+Fourth year students may do independent projects that involve testing, research, and development.
 The chemistry department, located in the Neufeld Science Centre, features new and up-to-date laboratories and equipment.
 Advanced students are given opportunities to develop their teaching and leadership skills by acting as teaching assistants in first-year laboratories under the supervision of a faculty member.
 Combined Chemistry and Business majors This combination is ideal for those seeking managerial positions in a technological industry.
 As this program is demanding, it may require five years of study.
 Please consult the deans in both areas for details.
 Program Checklists and Requirements:

-- honours program in chemistry, BSc (honours) degree - major in chemistry, BSc degree - major in chemistry, BSc degree graduate school preparation - major in chemistry, BSc degree life sciences emphasis - concentration and minor in chemistry Computing Science Department of Mathematical Sciences Arnold E. Sikkema, Ph.D., Chair Herbert H. Tsang, P.Eng., Ph.D.
+- honours program in chemistry, BSc (honours) degree - major in chemistry, BSc degree - major in chemistry, BSc degree graduate school preparation - major in chemistry, BSc degree life sciences emphasis - concentration and minor in chemistry Admission to the chemistry honours program requires a GPA of 3.0 in the first year of study.
+A GPA of 3.0 in chemistry courses must be maintained as well as an overall GPA of 3.0 for graduation.
+Computing Science Department of Mathematical Sciences Arnold E. Sikkema, Ph.D., Chair Herbert H. Tsang, P.Eng., Ph.D.
 Coordinator The Department of Mathematical Sciences offers: